christophe-cerin/Ecoindex-Revisited/README.md

 ## Python codes and dataset explained

  - url_4ecoindex_dataset.csv is a dataset corresponding to more than 100k requests from the HTTParchive (a subset dated April 2022).
-This CSV file gives the URL, the DOM, requests, and the size collected through the execution of test_ecoindex.py on the URL.
+This CSV file gives the URL, the DOM, request, and the size collected through the execution of test_ecoindex.py on the URL.
 On the same line, you get the EcoIndex, then the water consumption and the gas emission values;
-- test_ecoindex.py implements the original EcoIndex; You gat a CSV-like file with the URL, DOM, request, size, EcoIndex, Water consumption, and Gas emmission;
+- test_ecoindex.py implements the original EcoIndex; You get a CSV-like file with the URL, DOM, request, size, EcoIndex, water consumption, and gas emission;
 ```
 $ python3 test_ecoindex.py http://www.google.fr
 http://www.google.fr ; 80 ; 12 ; 19160 ; 90.97 ; 1.18 ; 1.77
 ```
 - random_projection.py implements a random projection method for the EcoIndex.
 The EcoIndex is given by the rank of the bin receiving the projection.
-The code generates random samples and we compute the historical EcoIndex, the new EcoIndex, and then the difference betwwen the two.
+The code generates random samples, and we compute the historical EcoIndex, the new EcoIndex, and then the difference between the two.
 ```
 $ python3 random_projection.py
 Plane-norms:  [[ 0.2251249   0.14437926  0.3455753 ]